mirazxmondal/Sharadiya/README.md

   <h3 align="center">Sharadiya</h3>

   <p align="center">
-    An online platform to enjoy the heritage of Durga Puja in virtual mode.
+    An online platform to enjoy the heritage of Durga Puja in virtual mode
     <br />
-    <a href="https://github.com/miraz-mondal/Sharadiya">View Demo</a>
+    <a href="https://sharadiya.vercel.app/">View Demo</a>
     ·
-    <a href="https://github.com/miraz-mondal/Sharadiya/issues">Report Bug</a>
+    <a href="https://github.com/mirazxmondal/Sharadiya/issues">Report Bug</a>
     ·
-    <a href="https://github.com/miraz-mondal/Sharadiya/issues">Request Feature</a>
+    <a href="https://github.com/mirazxmondal/Sharadiya/issues/new">Request Feature</a>
   </p>
 </div>